Sighting Evil

 Psalm 74; 1 Samuel 16:14–23; Revelation 20:1–6

-spirits or the “ of evil” has a in human culture throughout the ages.
+spirits or the “spirit of evil” has a presence in culture throughout the ages.
 Even for those who have no deistic belief, there is an understanding that something is completely evil.

 The spirit of evil that Saul had sounds similar to a split personality.
 In many places, we read that Saul cared for, respected, and relied upon David.
 Yet, Saul would try to kill David in many ways, including by chasing him down with an army.
 The divergence of thinking certainly sounds like modern mental illness.
 Which leads us back to evil.
 If someone is mentally ill, is it a spirit of evil or is it something else?